xarray-contrib/xarray.dev/src/posts/introducing-inference-data/index.md

 With a consistent object that represents the outputs of PPLs, it became possible to develop ArviZ, a unified library for exploratory analysis of Bayesian models.
-Now it didn't matter what PPL someone decided to use, as long as they follow the InferenceData specification ArviZ will know "what to do".
+Now it does not matter which PPL someone decides to use, as long as they follow the InferenceData specification ArviZ will know "what to do".
 This enables PPL designer to focus on the core of inference, and also ensures Bayesian Practitioners don't need to relearn the entire toolbox if they decide to switch PPLs.

 ### The benefit of Xarray

-Xarray in turn simplifies the life of the ArviZ devs because we don't need to focus too much on the data store object, and instead we can focus on the statistical computations.
+Xarray, in turn, simplifies the lives of the ArviZ developers because we do not need to focus too much on the data storage object, and instead, we can focus on the statistical computations.
 Of the [key features of Xarray](https://xarray.dev/#features) we directly utilize

 - Interoperability